 - Essar Steel Algoma, Inc. and certain of its affiliates, in connection with the restructuring and refinancing of their $1.2 billion capital structure through a Canadian proceeding and U.S. chapter 15 cases.

-For two years, Mr. Swenson served as a law clerk to the Honorable Vernon S. Broderick, United States District Court for the Southern District of New York, where he worked on all aspects of more than 300 civil and criminal matters, including numerous jury trials.
+For two years, Robert served as a law clerk to the Honorable Vernon S. Broderick, United States District Court for the Southern District of New York, where he worked on all aspects of more than 300 civil and criminal matters, including numerous jury trials.